simonaszilinskas/ai-impact-tracker/methodology.md

 Where:
 * **0.34 Wh** = Energy per query as stated by Sam Altman
-* **781 tokens** = Average output length used for scaling
+* **781 tokens** = Average output length used for scaling, based on the compar:IA conversation dataset's average for 170k conversations
 * **outputTokens** = Actual tokens in the assistant's response

-#### Comparison of Methods

-The two estimation methods produce significantly different results:
-* **Community estimates**: ~0.09 Wh per token (based on computational modeling)
-* **Sam Altman's estimation**: ~0.0004 Wh per token (scaled from industry statement)
-* **Difference**: Community estimates are approximately **14.5x higher** than Sam Altman's estimation

-This difference reflects the ongoing debate in the research community about actual AI energy consumption, with academic models typically showing higher energy usage than industry statements.

 ### Assumptions for ChatGPT (GPT 4o) - Community Estimates